kukosek/jidelna/soybeans/README.md

 - geckodriver
 	- download the latest and add it to path
 	- or just do `sudo cp setup-tools/geckodriver /usr/bin && sudo chmod 777 /usr/bin/geckodriver`
+- Czech locale
+	- sudo `echo "cs_CZ.UTF-8 UTF-8" >> /etc/locale.gen && locale-gen`
 - this repository: just do a git clone, then cd to the repo dir, and do the configuration stuff

 ### Configuration

+You can write environment variables right into your system environment or to the `.env` file.
+If you wanna use the file, you can copy a template from setup tools. `cp setup-tools/example.env .env`

-1. You must specify your ip adress/host name in `server.conf`.
+1. You must specify your ip adress/host name in the env vars `HOST` and `PORT`.
-This file is just cherrypy config, you can add anything you want to it.
-So do `cp setup-tools/server.example.conf server.conf` and edit the hostname.
+Next specify if you want to show tracebacks in error request responses in env var `REQUEST_SHOW_ERRORS`.

+2. Specify your postgresql database connection string in envvar `DB_CONF`

-2. Worker config - specify how many workers you want, and if you want headless browsers `cp setup-tools/work_config.example.py work_config.py`
+3. Specify how many workers you want in var `NUM_OF_WORKERS`,
+4. and if you want headless browsers in var `HEADLESS`
-3. Database config - `cp setup-tools/db.example.conf db.conf`
-Modify it to your needs

 ### Run
 just run server.py with python 3